Larry-Wayn/EZchatUI/README.md

 # Chatbot_test
-First connect to the existing large model as a function display and increase
+- A simple chat web front end that can connect to deepseek, mainly used for later connection to the trained large model test
+- Functions are constantly being updated
+- See other branches for details